nus-cs2103-AY2324S1/ip/docs/README.md

 ### Mark as done

-Chewy can mark a task as done.\
+chewy can mark a task as done.\
 Format: `mark <task_id>`
 * `<task_id>` must be a valid index of a task in the task list

 Example: `mark 1`\
-Special Note: For `doafter` tasks, Chewy will mark the task as done only if the current time is after the time specified in the `/after` field.
+Special Note: For `doafter` tasks, chewy will mark the task as done only if the current time is after the time specified in the `/after` field.

 Expected Output: